zayronxio/Zafiro-icons/README.md

 # Zafiro icons
-zafiro icons is a icon pack for desktop xfce4 or lxde, with clean and simple design lines, inspired by flat desing. the priority is minimalism, we do not saturate elements with any icon, each icon is given the time necessary to achieve a good job
+Minimalist icons created with the flat-desing technique, with washed out colors and always accompanied by white. the priority is simplicity

 *if you find any missing application icon please report it to me, at the moment I only accept report of icons of missing applications,